 In addition, the study runs a reliability analysis to measure internal consistency in scale items.
-Reliability and internal consistency are essential to measure how well the research instrument can measure.
+A reliable internal consistency is essential to measure how well the research instrument can measure.
 Table 4 shows that each construct shows a satisfactory reliability value.
-A value between 0.60 and 0.70 is considered acceptable, and a value in the range of 0.70 to 0.90 is considered satisfactory (Nunnally & Bernstein, 1994; Cronbach, 1951).
+A value between 0.60 to 0.70 is considered acceptable, and the value at a range of 0.70 to 0.90 is considered as satisfactory (Nunnally & Bernstein, 1994; Cronbach, 1951).